First Books for Baby and Helpful First-Year Reading Tips for 2023

 Time for Bed by Mem Fox

-We would take a bath, put on lotion and snuggle up to read a story.
+We would bathe, put on lotion, and snuggle up to read a story.
 I made sure that my voice was quiet and soothing.
-Even if you have a brand new baby, incorporating a book into your nightly routine is a wonderful way to end the day.
+Even if you have a new baby, incorporating a book into your nightly routine is a wonderful way to end the day.

 seetouchfeel